-The key difference is that employees have no outs.
-No opt-out options where Agile is concerned.
-Unless they quit.
+The key difference is that you have options and employees don’t.
+Employees have few if any “outs” where Agile is concerned, unless they quit.

-They have no outs except to quit: a serious undertaking if there ever was one.
-Quitting a job and starting a new one is stressful.
+They have no outs except to quit: and quitting one job and finding another a serious undertaking if there ever was one.
+Finding and starting a new job is stressful.
 And time-consuming.

 See the difference?